codeDeck-Learning-Tools/codeDeck/wikipedia_api/readme.md

 ## Using the wpAPI Object
 Include the code for the wpAPI object in wpAPI.js.
-Make a call to the ajaxArticleSearch metho passing the search string and a callback.
+Make a call to the ajaxArticleSearch method passing the search string and a callback.
 The first argument passed to the callback is an array of article objects.
 (see table)